-The SMD contains historic properties that contribute to the character of the Sunshine Mile and the surrounding areas, and a significant portion of the SMD overlaps with the Sunshine Mile National Register Historic District, which was approved on May 26, 2020.
-There are also multiple historic neighborhoods that are within or adjacent to the SMD, including Iron Horse, Pie Allen, Rincon Heights and Sam Hughes.
-In addition, the Broadmoor-Broadway Village Neighborhood is seeking designation as a National Historic Register District.
-A key goal of the SMD is to honor the Sunshine Mile's history, and as such, the SMD discourages demolition of eligible, individually listed or Contributing Properties and encourages their preservation by supporting their retention, restoration and Adaptive Reuse.
+The SMD contains historic properties that contribute to the character of the Sunshine Mile and the surrounding areas.
+There are multiple historic neighborhoods that are within or Adjacent to the SMD, including Iron Horse, Pie Allen, Rincon Heights and Sam Hughes.
+The Broadmoor-Broadway Village Neighborhood is also seeking designation as a National Historic Register District.
+In addition, a nomination to designate the Sunshine Mile as a historic district was approved by the State in May 2020.
+A key goal of the SMD is to honor the Sunshine Mile's history, and as such, the SMD discourages demolition throughout the entire SMD of eligible, individually listed and Contributing Properties and encourages their preservation by supporting their retention, restoration and Adaptive Reuse.